zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 X_test_preprocessed = preprocessor.transform(X_test[numeric_cols])
 ```
 ## Ensemble Modeling and Prediction 🚀
-This section highlights the steps taken to balance the dataset, train multiple machine learning models, and make class-specific predictions using an ensemble approach.
+These are the steps we took to balance the dataset, train multiple machine learning models, and make class-specific predictions using an ensemble approach.
-#### Balancing the Dataset
+### Balancing the Dataset
 To address class imbalance in the training data, SMOTETomek was applied:

 ```python